sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

 {% endhighlight %}

-To optimize we obviously need a cost function to optimize.
-For this problem we're dealing with error in distances of several points, so we're using mean squared error for the loss function, which can be seen above.
+To optimize we need a function in which needs optimization.
+For this problem we're dealing with error in distances of several points, so we're using mean squared error for the loss function.
 In tensorflow the optimization for SGD needs a learning rate assigned.
 You can play around with this value, but I've found too high of a step size to not converge.
 For this I'm starting at 0.0001, just to demonstrate the the model learns, though it is very slow.

 ### Training the network
 The last large step we need to implement is the code to actually train the network.